Programming language: Design and implementation

 One of the most important influences on programming language design has been computer architecture.
-Imperative languages, the most commonly used type, were designed to perform well on von Neumann architecture, the most common computer architecture.
+Imperative languages, the most commonly used type, were designed to perform well on von Neumann architecture, the most common digital computer architecture.
 In von Neumann architecture, the memory stores both data and instructions, while the CPU that performs instructions on data is separate, and data must be piped back and forth to the CPU.
 The central elements in these languages are variables, assignment, and iteration, which is more efficient than recursion on these machines.

 Many programming languages have been designed from scratch, altered to meet new needs, and combined with other languages.
 Many have eventually fallen into disuse.
 The birth of programming languages in the 1950s was stimulated by the desire to make a universal programming language suitable for all machines and uses, avoiding the need to write code for different computers.
 By the early 1960s, the idea of a universal language was rejected due to the differing requirements of the variety of purposes for which code was written.